raspberrypilearning/c3-wolfram-facial-recognition/en/step_1.md

 + Using Wolfram to take photos
 + Using buttons and `Dynamic` to create interactivity

 If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
 You'll need to look at Starting Mathematica and Programming in Mathematica.
+If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---